 Skills and Tools

 Surviving a disaster will require more than just stored foods and water.
-Having first hand knowledge of skills, such as first aid, CPR, basic survival skills, fire safety skills can help ensure safety until help arrives.
-These skills will create avenues of opportunity that can help a person thrive or help a neighbor or person in need survive.
+Having first-hand knowledge of skills, such as first aid, CPR, basic survival skills, fire safety skills can help ensure safety until help arrives.
+These skills will create avenues of opportunity that can help a person thrive or help a neighbor or person in need to survive.

 Tools are another category of necessities on a preparedness plan.
 Tools such as generators, flashlights, batteries, utility knives, etc are necessary items to assist in surviving a disaster.
 For a complete list of suggested tools, click here.

 Injuries may occur during disasters.
-Typically, those in need to medical assistance are elderly people that were unable to escape the devastation, the handicapped and those that had no transportation to escape.
-Having a well stocked arsenal of medical supplies is essential to any one preparing for any type of disaster scenario.
+Typically, those in need of medical assistance are elderly people that were unable to escape the devastation, the handicapped and those that had no transportation to escape.
+Having a well-stocked arsenal of medical supplies is essential to anyone preparing for any type of disaster scenario.
 Therefore, someone should prepare for the worst case scenario.
 If a person has any medications they take regularly, or prescription glasses, get extra refills of these items and stash them away.
 If someone has a heart condition or diabetes, prepare accordingly.

 It is always hard to see the aftermath of a disaster.
 For those that have not mentally prepared for such possible scenarios to occur, post-traumatic stress disorder and mental illnesses such as depression can occur and the person experiencing these will need to get help.
 Children especially should be watched closely after a disaster occurs.
 Having the right frame of mind to handle the stresses before and after a disaster is a key component to surviving the event.
 Without mental preparedness for a given situation, many succumb to the traumatic event, due to distress, shock, indecision or panic.